OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 * Output - currently 22 files (11 hourly / 11 daily) oriented as matrices
 * Utilizes new statewide ET dataset (different evap for every subreach based on loc/elev)
 * j349 64bit gfortran exe with dimensions up to 1 year (366 days plus 9 day spinup)
-* options for single or multiple linearization method and “fast” binary file output
+* options for single or multiple linearization method and “fast” binary file output (Issue #7)
-* filling routine to fill missing telemetry data or extend data into future
+* filling routine to fill missing telemetry data or extend data into future (Issue #9)
-* enable command line arguments to control data folder, calibration, and other options
+* enable command line arguments to control data folder, calibration, and other options (Issue #14)
-* use daily diversion records when no telemetry or to QC telemetry values
+* use daily diversion records when no telemetry or to QC telemetry values (Issue #18)

 ## Usage Notes
 An initial set of command line arguments have been enabled to control the StateTL model engine that will override equivalent lines in the control file.
 Command line option arguments include `-f -c -b -r -s -d -nd -w -nw` to trigger folder, calibration, build base files, save, display, and write options.
 For the first four of these commands, additional arguments can be defined that must follow the given '-' command.
 Example usage includes: